SAP/fundamental-styles/README.md

 > NOTE: We only distribute compiled CSS for each component, not the full project or HTML for specific components.

+### Distributed CSS Files

+The distrubtion folder contains several css files per component: a default file and one file per theme.
+Each themed file includes fallback support for css variables in ie11 for the corresponding theme.

 ### Fonts & Icons

 This project does not contain fonts and icons.
 See our [Getting Started Guide](https://sap.github.io/fundamental-styles/getting-started.html) for more information.